Here’s a list of frequently asked questions…

 Landmark Mortgages, PO Box 115, Skipton BD23 9FE.

-Alternatively, you can call our Customer Contact Centre on 0330 159 7152 and we can do it over the phone.
+If you’d prefer, you can call our Customer Contact Centre on 0330 159 7152 and we can do it over the phone.
+Phone lines are open between 8.30am and 6.00pm Monday to Friday.
 All you need is your sort code, account number and the authority to set up payments from the account.

 - Your payments are protected by the Direct Debit guarantee.